ColumbiaPythonUsersGroup/Check_Calculator/README.md

 -- I am still trying to figure out how I would like the web app to work.
 - Added a Flask backend to Backend.py

+# Updates 11/1/17
+- Was able to output to the netcheck.html page from the calculation within the Backend.py program

+- Added some more fields to the index.html page that will be needed in order to get an accutate Net amount

+-- Will work on addind these items to the backend once modules are done